-- 1. Go to Settings > Profiles - 2.
+1. Go to Settings > Profiles

 Click the Activate button for your profile

+Settings

+General Profiles Workspaces

+Profiles

+My first profile!
+Active

 Activating a profile is a Media Sequencer operation.
 You now activate your show in this profile for all clients with this show open.
 Activating a show in a profile means that the Media Sequencer starts monitoring resources in that show, so the operation is potentially resource demanding in the event of a large show that contains lots of media assets.
 Your show can only be active in one profile.